 libfoo.a will be built using a default source file named libfoo.c, and sub/libc++.a will be built from sub/libc++.c.
-(In older versions sub/libc++.a would be built from sub_libc___a.c, i.e., the default source was the canonized name of the target, with .c appended.
+(In older versions sub/libc++.a would be built from sub\libc\\\a.c, i.e., the default source was the canonized name of the target, with .c appended.
 We believe the new behavior is more sensible, but for backward compatibility automake will use the old name if a file or a rule with that name exist.)

 Default sources are mainly useful in test suites, when building many tests programs each from a single source.
-For instance in

-'''

-check_PROGRAMS = test1 test2 test3

-test1, test2, and test3 will be built from test1.c, test2.c, and test3.c.
+For instance in test1, test2, and test3 will be built from test1.c, test2.c, and test3.c.

-'''